entando/entando-docs/vuepress/docs/v7.1/docs/reference/upgrade.md

    e.
 Scale up the deployment to the original number of replicas

-## Non-OpenShift
+## Upgrade a Non-OpenShift Entando Instance

 Follow the steps below to upgrade your non-OpenShift Entando installation from 7.1.2 to 7.1.3.

 1. Connect to your cluster using a client, e.g. kubectl, K9s, Lens, Octant etc.

-2. In your EntandoApp namespace, edit the configmap `entando-docker-image-info`:
+2. In your EntandoApp namespace, edit the ConfigMap `entando-docker-image-info`:

    a.
-For each configmap element, open the embedded JSON
+For each ConfigMap element, open the embedded JSON

    b.
 Update the `version` property to the corresponding value reported in [the image-set specification](https://github.com/entando-k8s/entando-k8s-operator-bundle/blob/v7.1.3/values.yaml)

-3. Update the version of every `deployment` image in the namespace.
-For each deployment:
+3. Update the image version of every `deployment` in the namespace:

    a.
-Determine the deployment's image key based on the following (deployment name ⇒ image key), where YOUR-APP-NAME is the placeholder for your application name
+Determine the deployment's image key based on the following (deployment name ⇒ image key), where YOUR-APP-NAME is the placeholder for your application name:
     - `entando-k8s-service` ⇒ `entando_k8s_service`
     - `default-sso-in-namespace-deployment` ⇒ `entando_keycloak`
     - `YOUR-APP-NAME-ab-deployment` ⇒ `app_builder_6_4`